sah-shatrujeet/test/README.md

 # test
-This project is creted for learning purpose.
+This project is created just for learning purpose.